tomjaguarpaw/blog.poisson.chat/posts/2018-06-06-hlists-dependent-haskell.md

 \end{code}

 Note that type families allow *nonlinear pattern-matching*: the first clause matches twice on the same variable.
-This is not allowed at the value level, because there is no universal way of comparing values, especially infinite values, functions, and values of abstract types such as `IO`.[^1] But at the type level, it is possible.
+This is not allowed at the term level, because there is no universal way of comparing values, especially infinite values, functions, and values of abstract types such as `IO`.[^1] But at the type level, it is possible.